 Each faculty member is required to maintain an official grade record for each section being taught.
 All test and quiz grades are to be kept as a part of this record.
 In addition, attendance records are required.
 As an official college record, all grade book entries must be turned in to the division dean at the end of the term, before the final check is issued.
 All grade entries must be clearly legible to the division dean.
-After grades have been submitted on the official grade roster, any grade change must be submitted to the Student Records Office on the Grade Change Form.
+After grades have been submitted on the official grade roster, any change must be reported on the Grade Change Form and submitted to Student Records.